 Tournament Training and High School Sessions:

-In addition to the All Skills program, this year we are offering Tournament Training and High School programs during the second week of camp.
+In addition to the All Skills program, this year we are offering Tournament Training and High School programs during the first two weeks of camp.
 Make sure to note that you would like to participate in these programs when you register.

 - The tournament training program is geared towards tournament level and ranked players looking to improve their tournament results, learn winning strategies, and work on mental toughness.

-- The high school session is provided for players currently on their high school team and wanting to move up the ladder or those planning on making the high school team.
+- The high school session is provided for players (age 13-18) currently on their high school team and wanting to move up the ladder or those planning on making the high school team.

 10 and Under Tennis: